sskeric/malaysia_house_price_predictor/README.md

 ## How to Run

 1. Download the dataset from the Kaggle link above.
-2. If your downloaded is an excel file just convert it to CSV file otherwise it wont read it.
+2. Ensure the dataset file is in CSV format.
 3. Place the CSV file in the same directory as the Jupyter Notebook file.
 4. Open the notebook in Jupyter Notebook.
 5. Run all cells sequentially.